ssec-jhu/evolver-ng/docs/source/development/controllers.rst

             return self.temp_sensor

-In the above case, when the controller operates within the application, the temp_sensor will be specified as the name of the hardware in the evolver configuration file, and the controller will use the hardware instance from the evolver.
+In the above case, when the controller operates within the application, the temp_sensor will be specified as the name of the hardware in the eVolver configuration file, and the controller will use the hardware instance from the eVolver.

 If the controller should be instantiated outside the framework (and without an evolver instance), the instantiated Temperature object can be passed in